Ohom1/Ohom1/README.md

 * Developed and maintained scalable web applications and software solutions.
 * Worked across frontend development, backend integration, and application architecture.
 * Translated business requirements into practical technical solutions.
-* Collaborated across technical and business requirements to deliver production-ready applications.
+* Delivered production-ready applications with focus on usability and maintainability.
-* Focused on performance, usability, maintainability, and scalable architecture.
+* Worked on performance optimization and scalable application architecture.

 ---